ali7ali/Alpha-Google-Map-For-Elementor/README.md

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.2.0 =
-Compatibility for WP 6.5 and optimize the plugin assets loading method.
+Compatibility for WP 6.6 and refactor the integration with Elementor.

 == Frequently Asked Questions ==